Sex differences in intelligence

 Sex differences in human intelligence have long been a topic of debate among researchers and scholars.
-It is now recognized that there are no significant sex differences in average IQ, though performance in certain cognitive tasks varies somewhat between sexes.
+It is now recognized that there are no significant sex differences in average IQ, though average performance in certain cognitive tasks varies somewhat between sexes.

 While some test batteries show slightly greater intelligence in males, others show slightly greater intelligence in females.
 In particular, studies have shown female subjects performing better on tasks related to verbal ability, and males performing better on tasks related to rotation of objects in space, often categorized as spatial ability.

 Some research indicates that male advantages on some cognitive tests are minimized when controlling for socioeconomic factors.
 It has also been hypothesized that there is slightly higher variability in male scores in certain areas compared to female scores, leading to males' being over-represented at the top and bottom extremes of the distribution, though the evidence for this hypothesis is inconclusive.

 IQ research

 Background

 There is no statistically significant difference between the average IQ scores of men and women.
 Average differences have been reported, however, on some tests of mathematics and verbal ability in certain contexts.
 Some studies have suggested that there may be more variability in cognitive ability among males than among females, but others have contradicted this, or presented evidence that differential variability is culturally rather than biologically determined.
+Some studies have even found that females are the more variable sex depending on which country the population being sampled is from.
 According to psychologist Diane Halpern, "there are both differences and similarities in the cognitive abilities of women and men, but there is no data-based rationale to support the idea that either is the smarter or superior sex."